pndv/pndv.github.io/content/posts/unit-testing-via-mocking/index.md

 We have assumed that the code is written correctly, and we proceeded to mock the DB connection.
 That is exactly opposite of what a test is supposed to do!
 And this is another reason of my dislike for such _unit_ tests.

+#### No way to benchmark performance
+Suppose you have mocked out your call to DB, and you make thousands of queries.
+Since the mock gives you instantaneous results, you will not be able to find out the cost of your operations

+Extending the example of database mocks, what are the memory considerations of running a complex query?
+Even though you have tested the query on DB, and it is working as desired, what will happen when you execute that query from the code?
+Complex DB queries can have significant memory overhead.
+This is because the drivers try to parse and optimise the query as much as possible before sending it over the network, this is to minimise the load on DB server.

 ### What, then, are unit tests?
 What should be mocked?